true-async/php-true-async-rfc/basic.md

 It returns a new `Scope` object that acts as a child.
 A coroutine created within the child `Scope` can also be considered a child relative to the coroutines in the parent `Scope`.

-The advantage of a child scope is that it’s not “floating” — it’s attached to its parent.
+The advantage of a child `Scope` is that it’s not “detached” — it’s attached to its parent.
-The code that creates a child `Scope` doesn't need to know the intentions of the code that created the parent, except for one thing:
+The code that owns the parent `Scope` can control the entire hierarchy of coroutines at once.
-all tasks within the child `Scope` cannot outlive the parent `Scope`.
-This means the tasks must be logically connected in such a way that if the parent is cancelled, it makes sense to cancel all of its descendants too.

 Let’s look at an example.